michaelfoland/chicken-scratch/README.md

 You need not include every style property in a custom style.
 Any of the above properties not included in your style definition will simply fall back to the default value.
 For example, if you wanted to use the default style but in blue instead of black, the following style definition would be sufficient:

 `
-ChickenScratch.registerStyle('blue-style',{color: 'blue'});
+chickenScratch.registerStyle('blue-style',{color: 'blue'});
 `

 ### Notes

 `maxRotation` should be given in **degrees** and represents the maximum rotation that any stroke in a character will receive.
 For `maxRotation: 12` (the default value), no  stroke in a character will be rotated more than 12 degrees (clockwise or counter-clockwise)

-`maxTranslation` represents a fraction of the character size.
+`maxTranslation` is relative to character size.
 For a style with `size: 50, maxTranslation: .2`, no stroke will be translated more than 10 units in any direction (50 * .2 = 10);

 `lineHeight` behaves more or less like the css property of the same name.
 If a style has `lineHeight: 1`, the bottom of one line will nearly touch the top of the subsequent line.